uczburak/Jscamp/README.md

 # Jscamp

-  Simple projects that written by JavaScript.
+  Simple projects that has been written by JavaScript.